Planning Resources for Civil Engineering Majors

-The Office of Academic and Student Affairs counselors use tools to aid with planning your time to degree.
-In order to assist you with planning your Civil Engineering degree, you will need your Degree Audit Report (accessible via MyUCLA), planning worksheet, and tentative term offerings provided by the department.
+The Office of Academic and Student Affairs counselors use the tools provided on this page to aid with planning your time to degree.
+In order to assist you with planning your Civil Engineering degree, you will need your Degree Audit Report (accessible via MyUCLA), planning worksheet, and course term offerings.
 In order to use a worksheet, you will need to know your catalog year.
 You can verify your catalog year by running your Degree Audit Report.

 Course Planning Worksheets